djangocon/2019.djangocon.eu/hugo_site/content/live.md

 You can read more examples of good conference questions in this [Guardian article](https://www.theguardian.com/higher-education-network/2015/nov/11/dont-be-a-conference-troll-a-guide-to-asking-good-questions).

-* **A bad question**: Is something that seeks to emphasize your own knowledge;
-  seeks details at a level that is irrelevant to most people; or tries to trick the speaker, make them look bad or point out errors.
+* **A bad question**: Is something that seeks to only emphasize your own knowledge; seeks details at a level that is irrelevant to most people; or tries to trick the speaker, make them look bad or point out errors.